Shaaadyyy/Shaaadyyy/README.md

 ---
 ### :man_technologist: About Me :
 *  I'm currently pursuing a bachelor degree in computer science at Cairo University.
-*  A passionate programmer who is eager to learn new .
+*  A passionate programmer who is eager to learn new skills.
 *  In my free time, I solve problems on CodeForces & HackerRank.

 ---